hiveway/docs/Running/ProductionGuide.md

 #### Explanation of the dependencies

-- imagemagick - EtherHive uses imagemagick for image related operations
+- imagemagick - Hiveway uses imagemagick for image related operations
-- ffmpeg - EtherHive uses ffmpeg for conversion of GIFs to MP4s
+- ffmpeg - Hiveway uses ffmpeg for conversion of GIFs to MP4s
-- libprotobuf-dev and protobuf-compiler - EtherHive uses these for language detection
+- libprotobuf-dev and protobuf-compiler - Hiveway uses these for language detection
 - nginx - nginx is our frontend web server
-- redis-* - EtherHive uses redis for its in-memory data structure store
+- redis-* - Hiveway uses redis for its in-memory data structure store
-- postgresql-* - EtherHive uses PostgreSQL as its SQL database
+- postgresql-* - Hiveway uses PostgreSQL as its SQL database
-- nodejs - Node is used for EtherHive's streaming API
+- nodejs - Node is used for Hiveway's streaming API
 - yarn - Yarn is a Node.js package manager
 - Other -dev packages, g++ - these are needed for the compilation of Ruby using ruby-build.